Some VPN providers offer a VPN + Tor feature. In this article, I discuss how such features work and what the implications of using them are.

 - Your VPN provider knows your real IP address

 - No protection from malicious Tor exit nodes.
-Non-SSL traffic entering and leaving Tor exit nodes is unencrypted and could be monitored
+Non-HTTPS traffic entering and leaving Tor exit nodes is unencrypted and could be monitored

 - Tor exit nodes are often blocked

 Important note: With the exception of AirVPN, the VPNs listed above offer VPN through Tor via an OpenVPN configuration file which transparently routes your data from their VPN servers to the Tor network.